National Landscape: History

 The idea for what would eventually become the AONB designation was first put forward by John Dower in his 1945 Report to the Government on National Parks in England and Wales.
 Dower suggested there was need for protection of certain naturally beautiful landscapes that were unsuitable as national parks owing to their small size and lack of wildness.
 Dower's recommendation for the designation of these "other amenity areas" was eventually embodied in the National Parks and Access to the Countryside Act 1949 as the AONB designation.

 Purpose

-The purpose of an AONB designation is to conserve and enhance the natural beauty of the designated landscape.
+The purpose of an AONB designation in England and Wales is to conserve and enhance the natural beauty of the designated landscape.

 There are two secondary aims: meeting the need for quiet enjoyment of the countryside and having regard for the interests of those who live and work there.
 To achieve these aims, AONBs rely on planning controls and practical countryside management.
 As they have the same landscape quality, AONBs may be compared to the national parks of England and Wales.
 National parks are well known in the UK; by contrast, there is evidence to indicate many residents in AONBs may be unaware of the status.
-However, the National Association of AONBs is working to increase awareness of AONBs in local communities, and, in 2014, successfully negotiated to have the boundaries of AONBs in England shown on Google Maps.
+However, the National Association of AONBs launched initiatives to increase awareness of AONBs in local communities, and, in 2014, successfully negotiated to have the boundaries of AONBs in England shown on Google Maps.